 Brotherhood also made sparkling wine labeled as ‘champagne’, long before that term was exclusively used by the French.

 The advent of Prohibition in 1920 hurt business but didn’t shut it down, as they pivot to their roots of making ‘medicinal’ and church wine.
 Fortunately, they never relinquished their stock of sparkling, so when Prohibition ended in 1933 they had a stock of sparkling wine on hand to celebrate.

 Brotherhood also pioneered modern wine tourism.
 While wine sales slumped in the 1970s the owners capitalized on their location outside New York City and historic backdrop and organized tours (and parties).

-Today, Brotherhood is owned by a South American wine consortium and gets grapes from mostly New York but really everywhere.
+Today, Brotherhood is owned by a South American wine consortium and purchases grapes from around the United States, although New York fruit seem to get a special focus.
 I didn’t learn its production numbers, but I get the sense they do a lot of custom crush and bottling for other NY wineries.
 Brotherhood doesn’t own any vineyards though, so don’t show up expecting long rows of picture-perfect vines.

 If you’re going to visit, make sure to do a tour first.
 The cellars – also dating back to 1839 – and are so big they actually doubled as a bomb shelter.
 PS – if you MUST utilize a bomb shelter, this is the one to stay in because it’s stocked with some of the most massive wine barrels that I’ve ever seen.
 The tour lasts about half an hour but it’s definitely worth it.